ZeusbaseWeb/CloudComm/README.md

 	$result = $this->phaxio->attachPhaxcode('path/to/pdf', $options);

 ## Moonshado
 Moonshado is a SMS gateway.
+This simple library allows you to send SMS messages as noted in the example below.
+The response variable returns the XML string from the Moonshado server.

 ###Example
 	//load spark